Michigan State basketball stifles Michigan's shooting in 59-53 home win

 But the Spartans pulled away again, with Hoggard and Walker continuing their strong all-around play.
 Hoggard hit a layup in heavy traffic, and Walker zipped around Dickinson in a one-on-one mismatch, scoring a high-arcing, left-handed scoop over the 7-foot-1 center.
 Hall returned and added a layup, and Hoggard hit two more free throw-line jumpers to give MSU a 42-28 lead with 8:57 left.

-The Wolverines bounced back behind Dickinson and Bufkin, who combined to score all but two points in a 14-5 run over 3½ minutes.
+The Wolverines bounced back behind Dickinson and Bufkin, who combined to score all but two points in a 14-5 run over 3 1/2 minutes.
 MSU went to a small lineup after Sissoko picked up his fourth foul with 6:44 left, but Dickinson scored over Hauser and Bufkin went baseline for another layup.
-Izzo called timeout with 4:23 remaining, the Spartans’ lead down to 47-41.
+Izzo called timeout with 4:23 remaining, the Spartans’ lead to 47-41.

 But Hoggard again answered, penetrating the paint and hitting a floater with 1:05.
 That proved important, as Bufkin drew a foul on Hoggard at the other end while shooting a 3-pointer but made just 2 of 3 ensuing free throws.